 Who would you guess will end up doing better?
 Travis Frederick?
 Or, Eric Kush?
 Plus, Eric Kush was available 139 picks later than Travis Frederick.
 Whether Kush will actually end up doing well, is impossible for me to say.
 Despite that, the numbers would suggest that there is a high probability of this happening.

 To what degree do NFL teams seem to care about these measurable factors when drafting a player?
 Well, let's divide the 2012 starting centers, from whom we have gathered data, into 2 groups, and compare their results.
 The first group will be players who were taken in the first two rounds.
-The second group will be players who were taken later than the 6th round, or undrafted.
+The second group will be players who were taken later than the 6th round, or who went undrafted.

 |# of Players||Sh.
 Sht.|